Bridging Loan Rates & Fees

 A breakdown of bridging loan fees

-Bridging finance applications are usually subject to several different fees, which can become confusing.
-They can usually be broken down into the following:
+Bridging finance applications are usually come with several different fees.
+They can usually be broken down as follows:

 Lender arrangement fee